syseleven/grav-docs-metakube/pages/02.documentation/19.scr/default.en.md

 SCR provides static analysis of vulnerabilities in images through the open source project [Trivy](https://github.com/aquasecurity/trivy).

-You can manually initiate scanning on a particular image, or on all images in SCR.
-Additionally, you can also set a policy to automatically scan all of the images at specific intervals.
+You can manually initiate scanning on a particular image, or you can configure a project to scan all images when pushing to the registry.

 - [Vulnerability Scanning with Trivy](https://goharbor.io/docs/2.0.0/administration/vulnerability-scanning/)
 - [Configuring CVE whitelists](https://goharbor.io/docs/2.0.0/working-with-projects/project-configuration/configure-project-whitelist/)